Skip to content

 • can turn in a small space (turning circle)

-• can ‘tilt in space’ (the seat-to-back angle remains the same while the whole seating system is tilted backwards), to enable them to change position and to relieve pressure
+• can ‘tilt in space’ (the seat-to-back angle remains the same while the whole seating system is tilted backwards).
+This enables them to change position and to relieve pressure

 • has leg and footrests which provide adequate support